 For the Gingerbread Loaf:

-- 2 tbsp Chocolate Chips for garnish
+- 2 tablespoons Chocolate Chips for garnish

 - In a large mixing bowl, combine together sifted flour, baking powder, salt, sugar and gingerbread spice.
 Add the wet ingredients: melted butter, milk, beaten eggs and molasses.
 Stir well until combined.

 - Stir in candied orange peel (cut into small pieces) and chocolate chips.
 Pour the batter into a loaf tin lined with baking parchment.